Noaaan/MythicMetals/PATCHNOTES.md

 # 0.15.4
 Restored Alloy Forgery recipes (will be available natively in AF next week).
 Includes fixes from hotfixes.
+Removed armor set tags, in an attempt to fix a rarer crash.

 # 0.15.x-hotfix2
 Fixed a crash related to experience dropped.